vladan-jovicic/Vec-Lib/index.md

 ## General Framework

 The software takes a bitmap image as an input, and will result a vector graphic image (in SVG format).
 In general, the algorithms used in the image convertion coverts “contour detection”, “color transition”, “polygonalization”, and “corner detection”.
-For further details, kindly check below.
+For further details, kindly check the page "About" and "How To"

-# Work Packages

-## Contour Detection

-The contour detection package was in charge of finding a way to find contours in an image and output them as a list of list of points.
-To do this we used [OpenCV Canny algorithm](http://docs.opencv.org/2.4/doc/tutorials/imgproc/imgtrans/canny_detector/canny_detector.html) which is based on the Canny contour detection algorithm, known as one of the most efficient one not using machine learning.

-**INSERT IMAGE HERE ?**

-## Corner detection

-## Curve fitting

-## Color detection

-## Gimp plug-in